 Okay, now back to the food!
 Though I can talk about the South Side’s food all day, I’m going to share two of my favorite hidden gems, one of which has an incredible back patio that most don’t know about!

 The best arepas in the city are at (please feel free to quote me on this one) The Colombian Spot.
 I think I get takeout from here at least once a week, and their arepas are some of the most authentic in the city.
 The maduros (sweet plantains) are a must-add for your side, and be sure to ask for all the sauces (they will always give you more than enough).
 They also have a great drink menu, both alcoholic and non-alcoholic, and if you’re feeling sweet, add the tres leches cake to your order!

 My second favorite gem is Carson Street Deli & Beer.
 This spot has been a favorite of mine since my college days (which initially brought me to Pittsburgh in 2013), and I have probably tried half the sandwiches on the menu during my visits.
 They are currently offering great takeout and delivery, which has genuinely been essential these past few months, and also have a back patio that is perfect for sharing sandwiches and sipping on their carefully curated selection of beers.

 It’s no surprise that I know all of the must-eat spots all over the city (I am Hungry Grl, after all!).
 Being able to explore my new neighborhood, especially amid a pandemic, has been a challenge and an adventure all in itself.
-If you’re looking for some activities you can do between meals, consider renting a bike from a Healthy Ride Bike Sharing Station – there are locations throughout the South Side - and be sure to bike or walk the South Side Trail, which leads to the ever-evolving Color Park.
+If you’re looking for some activities you can do between meals, consider renting a bike from a POGOH Sharing Station – there are locations throughout the South Side - and be sure to bike or walk the South Side Trail, which leads to the ever-evolving Color Park.